 Scholars from UC Davis’ HBCU STEM initiatives — MCBGAP, CCBGAP, PABGAP, and EEGAP — will participate in weekly sessions in professional development that focus on preparing applications for graduate study and career development.
 As part of this program, scholars will write drafts of statements of purpose and personal histories for graduate applications, and interact with current UC Davis graduate students and faculty in panel discussions.
 EEGAP scholars also will complete a GRE prep course that meets 3 hours per week.

 Scholars also will have opportunities to explore California’s rich array of natural wonders in field trips led by faculty, as well as self-guided excursions on weekends.

-Summer will close with a mini research symposium in which HBCU scholars present their work to their peers, UC Davis faculty and graduate students, and family members whose travel is supported by UC Davis.
+Summer will close with a mini research symposium in which HBCU scholars present their work to their peers, UC Davis faculty and graduate students, and family members whose travel is supported by UC Davis (and in 2017, UC Davis Chancellor Gary May stopped by to hear talks and meet our students!)

 Last, but not least, mentors will remain in contact with summer scholars during their senior year to guide preparation of applications for graduate programs and co-advise honors theses and preparation of publications of research results.